Matrixed-Link/Git-Version-Poller/README.md

 ### How to run:
 ```
-1. Edit the .env file.
+1. Create the .env file using the example in `sample.env`.
 2. Edit the repositories needed in repositories.json
 3. Install dependencies trough `npm install`
 4. Start the tool using `npm run start`